TOS 1.13: The Galileo Seven

 Cogely refers to “fundamental declarations of the Martian Colonies” and the “Statutes of Alpha III” (Alpha Centauri III?) as vital cornerstones in historic legal practise.

-Captain James T: He was a midhsipman at the Academy while Finney was draggin his heels as an instructor.
+Captain James T: He was a midhsipman at the Academy while Finney was dragging his heels as an instructor.
 They became friends there, and served together on the USS Republic, and it was there that Kirk dobbed Finney in for not replacing the atomic matter piles and endangering the ship.
 Before this incident, for which he blamed his non-career, Finney was close enough to Kirk to name his daughter Jamie after him.
 He previously served in the “Vulcanian Expedition.”
 Kirk’s list of honours, beginning with the Palm Leaf of Axanar, goes on so long that Shaw objects, and even Cogley eventually cuts it short.
 He has enormous confidence in himself, refusing to believe that he panicked on the bridge or might be misremembering events

 Shritless Kirk Alert: His shirt rips in the fight with Finney, and he continues to show of his pecs as he crawls through shafts fixing machinery.